Fallout 76 Camping Guide – How to Build, Best Locations

 Starting Up

-You will also need to defend it from attackers such as creatures, human attackers and other players in the servers since the game in online.
-You can build turrets and other defenses as well for keeping your camp safe.
+You will also need to defend it from attackers such as creatures, human attackers, and other players on the servers since the game is online.
+You can build turrets and other defenses as well to keep your camp safe.
 However, everything requires crafting materials so if you want to build a big camp, you will need a big budget and a big crafting component stock.

 Understanding the Camp Menu

 After selecting a location for your camp and putting down the basics, you can enter the camp’s area and hold down the ‘Build’ button to open up the C.A.M.P. menu.
-In the top, you will see a category scroller which shows the categories of buildings to choose from.
+At the top, you will see a category scroller that shows the categories of buildings to choose from.
 Each category has a different number of building options for you.

-In the left side of the screen, you can check different types of buildings available in that specific category.
-White icons can be built instantly while the greyed out options cannot be built yet because of lack of supplies or plans required for them.
-You can view the reason for not able to be built yet at the right side of the screen.
+On the left side of the screen, you can check different types of buildings available in that specific category.
+White icons can be built instantly while the greyed-out options cannot be built yet because of a lack of supplies or plans required for them.
+You can view the reason for not being able to be built yet on the right side of the screen.

 In the top right, you will see your Camp Budget which shows how much you can spend currently to build up stuff in your camp.
 As you build objects and more in your camp, the meter keeps filling up.
 Once it is full, you cannot build more things in your camp.
 Below the budget, you will get to see the description of the object or structure chosen on the left side.